 It is quite easy to move around and if you regularly travel for gigs, practice, performance or on vacation than you will surely love the compact and lightness of the piano.

 Overall the Yamaha P-125 with 88 weighted keyboard is a great option if you are serious about learning piano or taking your experience to a whole new level.

-With great feel, touch, weight and features of Yamaha P-125 is great and even the price of the piano is also genuine.
-The app is also really helpful for beginner and for experts too.
+All of the features like authentic feel, touch, weight of Yamaha P-125 is great and even the price of the piano is also genuine.
+The app is also really helpful for beginner and a couple of tricks under the sleeve for experts too.